cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Disagree
         - answer: Strongly disagree
   communication:
     - statement: 1.
-I use technology to communicate respectfully and safely with my staff.
+I use technology to communicate respectfully and safely with all staff.
       responses:
         - answer: Strongly agree
         - answer: Agree
         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
     - statement: "2.
-My school has a culture of positively using online platforms and tools to communicate with each other. "
+My school has a culture in which we explicitly promote the positive use of online platforms and tools to communicate with each other. "
       responses:
         - answer: Strongly agree
         - answer: Agree